As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 You better not.

-Meanwhile, Obama's opponents are always attacked personally.
+Meanwhile, Obama's opponents are always attacked personally, whether he's running for the Senate.

-Whether he's running for the Senate, and an amazing how his opponents' divorces magically come up.
+And it's amazing how his opponents' divorces magically come up.

-Remember that brought to you by the Obama camp.
+Brought to you by the Obama camp.

 Don't you dare pronounce his middle name.